podemosaprender/social_is_p2p/README.md

 The only LIMIT is the cost on TheMerge to consolidate data imposed on TheViewer

 SeedIndex.es don't need to include obsolete data, we can simple add a section for archived content eg. links to SeedIndex.es from previous days, weeks, etc.

+## TheReplication

+TheViewer shows an option to "pin"=automatically download and share the content from people I follow.

+We may have too levels: 1. download and share everything, 2. only the SeedIndex.